elansx/Wholepage-Slider/README.md

 You can see a working [demo here](https://elansx.github.io/Slider/)

+## Features

+* No dependencies
+* Written in pure Javascript
-Swiping works on both - mobile (touch) and desktop (mouse) devices.
+* Works great on mobile and desktop devices
+* Auto-generates navigation (buttons) based on sections and pages

 ### Quick start